 Jump to:

-Ingredients Used
+🧾 Ingredients Used

 - Pumpkin puree: I love this Farmers Market Pumpkin Puree from Amazon.
-You can make your pumpkin puree from scratch using fresh pumpkin during the fall season, but canned pumpkin puree works just fine and is available year-round.
+You can make homemade pumpkin puree from scratch using fresh pumpkin during the fall season, but canned pumpkin puree works just fine and is available year-round.

-- Unsweetened coconut milk: For this recipe, you need the thick full-fat coconut milk sold in cans, not the ones sold in the refrigerated section.
+- Unsweetened coconut milk: For this recipe, you need the thick, full-fat coconut milk sold in cans, not the ones sold in the refrigerated section.
 I used Coco Lopez coconut milk for this recipe, but I have also used Thai unsweetened coconut milk in the past.
 You can also use keto-friendly coconut cream.

 - Broth: Use chicken broth, vegetable broth, or any flavor of broth you like.